ejm714/scipy_proceedings/papers/emily_dorne/main.md

 For each sampling point – a unique combination of date, latitude, and longitude – CyFi downloads recent cloud-free Sentinel-2 data from Microsoft's Planetary Computer, calculates a set of summary statistics using the spectral bands for the portion of the image around the sampling point, and passes those features to a LightGBM model which produces an estimated cyanobacteria density.

-CyFi makes it easy to generating cyanobacteria estimates for many points at once.
+CyFi makes it easy to generate cyanobacteria estimates for many points at once.
 Simply create a csv that contains date, latitude, and longitude and use this as your input.

-:::{table} Example input csv (`samples.csv`) containing the sampling points where cyanobacteria estiamtes are needed
+:::{table} Example input csv (`samples.csv`) containing the sampling points where cyanobacteria estimates are needed
 :label: tbl:cyfi_preds
 <table>
   <thead>